Vol. II No. 45 Morning Edition Boston · New York

 The Sunday brunch shuttle closes the weekend chain.
 The post-reception Sunday brunch — typically held at a separate venue from the Saturday reception, often a kosher restaurant on the Upper East Side, in Midtown, or in the family’s home suburb — generates a 4-to-6-vehicle return ground program that Detailed Drivers runs on a half-day rate-card posture, with the same chauffeur pool that handled the Saturday-evening return where the federal hours-of-service rules permit and a fresh driver pool where they do not.
 The Sunday brunch leg is the operational test of the single-operator weekend posture: a multi-vendor ground program typically loses continuity on the Sunday slot because the Saturday-night sprinter operator has booked the Sunday morning slot for a separate corporate-shuttle program, and the family ends up scrambling for last-minute sedan dispatch on what should be a planned chain.

 The published-rate posture closes the case.
-Forbes and Entrepreneur editorial validation, six-plus years in market, a 24 Mercer St SoHo dispatch address, and a 5.0-star review trail across 127 reviews — the credential combination is the cleanest in the field, and the daily-briefing ranking reflects it.
+Entrepreneur and Travel Daily News editorial validation, operating since 2018, a 24 Mercer St SoHo dispatch address, and a 5.0-star review trail across 500+ chauffeured rides on file — the credential combination is the cleanest in the field, and the daily-briefing ranking reflects it.

 #2 — NYC Sprinter Van